How to gain access to the System folder on your Mac?

 - Place a checkmark next to Show System or Library Folder.

 And that should give you quick temporary access to the System folder.
-Although you may need to do that again after you've accessed it as Apple prefers to keep this hidden.
+However, you may need to do that again after accessing it as Apple prefers to keep this hidden.